 - Using a handheld or stand mixer, cream together the cream cheese and coconut cream until smooth.
 Add sifted sugar, and beat until fully incorporated.
-Spread cream cheese mixture onto the cooled pretzel crust.
-Make sure to spread the cream cheese ALL the way to the edges, completely sealing off the pretzel layer.
+Spread the cream cheese mixture onto the cooled pretzel crust, making sure to spread it ALL the way to the edges, so the pretzel layer is completely sealed.

-- After about an hour, begin making the strawberry layer.
-In a medium saucepan, combine 1 pound frozen (or fresh) strawberries with 2 3/4 cups water and 1/4 cup sugar.
-Bring to a simmer, and cook 8 to 10 minutes or until the strawberries have lost most of their color.
+- After 1 hour, it's time to prepare the strawberry layer.
+In a medium saucepan, combine 1 pound frozen (or fresh) strawberries with 2 ¾ cups water and ¼ cup sugar.
+Bring to a simmer, and cook 8 to 10 minutes or until the strawberries have lost their color.

 - Pour the strawberry water through a fine mesh sieve, capturing the liquid in a clean bowl.
-Rinse the sieve and strain the strawberry water one more time to ensure it's clear and free from particles.
-(The pale strawberries can be eaten or discarded.)
-You should have about 2 3/4 cups (22 ounces) of strawberry water (aka strawberry "juice").
+Rinse the sieve and strain the strawberry water one more time so it's clear and free from particles.
+(Those strawberries can be eaten or discarded.)
+You should have about 2 ¾ cups (22 ounces) of strawberry juice.
+Set aside.

-- Rinse the saucepan.
-Combine 1/2 cup water and agar in the pan.
+- Rinse the saucepan so it's clean.
+Combine ½ cup water and the agar powder in the pan.
 Whisk to dissolve the agar.
-Whisk in 2/3 cup sugar, and bring mixture to a boil.
+Whisk in ⅔ cup sugar, and bring to a boil.
 Whisking frequently, simmer for 30 seconds to 1 minute, then remove from heat.
-Immediately whisk the strawberry water/juice into the agar mixture.
+Immediately whisk the strawberry juice into the agar mixture.
 This will cool it down slightly.
-Continue whisking occasionally, allow the agar to cool until warm but not hot, about 15 minutes.
-Keep an eye on it!
-If the agar begins to set, pour it onto the strawberries immediately.
+Continue whisking occasionally, and let it cool until warm but not hot, about 15 minutes.
+(Keep an eye on it!
+If the agar begins to set, immediately pour it over the strawberries.)

-- When the agar feels lukewarm, remove dish from freezer and carefully pour the strawberry "jell-o" over the strawberries.
+- When the agar feels lukewarm, remove the dish from freezer and carefully pour the strawberry "jell-o" over the strawberries.
 It will begin to set almost instantly upon contact with the cold berries and cream cheese.
-Keep in mind, where you pour the agar is where it will stay, so move around the dish as you pour to keep the layer somewhat even.
+Keep in mind, where you pour the agar is where it will stay, so move around the dish as you pour so the gel layer is even.

-- Even though the agar will appear set, refrigerate your strawberry masterpiece until completely chilled, about 2 hours.
-Serve with vegan whipped cream, if desired.
+- Refrigerate until fully chilled, about 2 hours.
+Serve with vegan whipped cream.